Qhax11/Shadow-Samurai-Showcase/README.md

 Key Functions:

-- Target Detection: Scans the environment for valid targets and alerts the State Manager when a new one is found.
+- <ins>Target Detection:</ins> Scans the environment for valid targets and alerts the State Manager when a new one is found.

 ```c++
 void UAC_IntendHandlerBase::OnTargetDetected(AActor* DetectedTarget)